When it comes to Greek food, nothing beats the classic Greek taverna! Here is everything you need to know about tavernas in Greece.

 Desserts in a traditional taverna

-Often, your fruit or dessert will come as a treat!
-For many visitors, this is one of the most surprising things during their vacation in Greece.
+In fact, many tavernas offer a complimentary dessert at the end of your meal!
+For many visitors, this is one of the most surprising and heart-warming things during their vacation in Greece.

-If you want a larger selection of desserts, it’s best to go to one of the numerous coffee shops, patisseries or ice-cream shops.
+If you want a larger selection of desserts, you can always go to one of the numerous coffee shops, patisseries or ice-cream shops in Greece.
+One of the best dessert places in Athens is to Serbetospito, in Psiri area.

 Paying and tipping at a tavern